✦ NABH Certified Ayurvedic Hospital

 NABH Certified: National Accreditation Board for Hospitals certification ensures quality standards

-Cervical Specialization: Specific protocols for cervical conditions including Nasyam and Greeva Vasti
+Cervical Specialization: Specific protocols for cervical conditions including Nasyam, Upanaham, and Lepanam

 Expert Leadership: Dr. T.D.
 Bose brings 30+ years of specialized experience